 would take at least one over-exposed photo (upper bound), one under-exposed

 photo (lower bound), and one in the middle.
 In the JMP output, the top of the

 diamond is the upper bound (best case scenario) while the bottom is the lower

 - Quantile: In addition to CI, JMP also provides the option of overlaying a boxplot showing quantile information.

 In this hypothetical example, Professor Yu taught three classes in different

 modes: Conventional classroom, online class, and hybrid class.
 He wants to know

 which method could yield better exam scores.
 It is obvious that the performance

-gap between classroom group and the two others is significant, because even the
+gap between classroom group and the two others is significant, because the

-upper bound of the classroom group is worse than the lower bound of the other
+upper bound of the classroom group is close to the lower bound of the other

 two.
 However, it seems that the difference between the hybrid group and the